nodeontrain/nodeontrain.xyz/tuts/deleting_users.md

 ~/sample_app $ sequelize db:migrate
 {% endhighlight %}

-As a final step, let’s update our seed data to make the first user an admin by default
+As a final step, let's update our seed data to make the first user an admin by default

 `db/seeds.js`